 Players who make big mistakes one way or the other stick out in people’s minds, but people who generally do things right blend into the background.
 So, if you see someone quietly going about their business, not attracting much attention, you’ve likely found a thinking player.

-When playing against a thinking player, you need to find the specific weaknesses in their game.
+Against These Players: you need to find the specific weaknesses in their game.
 If they’re on the passive side, try opening up your range by around 5-10% to punish them, but if they’re on the aggressive side, tighten up your range by 5-10% to protect against being bluffed.

 POST HAND ANALYSIS: LEARNING FROM PAST HANDS